samirrhashimov/bakuWeather/readme.md

 - Open Meteo (Weather API)

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
+For more details, see the [LICENSE](LICENSE) file.

+---
+## Support

+For issues and questions, please open an issue on GitHub.